 - SOAP (Simple Object Access Protocol) – a protocol that uses XML format to exchange info to and from a Web service.

-- SOA (Service-oriented architecture) – a way in which companies can organize software that can be quickly changed to respond to the requirements of the marketplace.
+- SOA (Service-oriented architecture) – a way companies can organize software that can be quickly changed to respond to the marketplace's requirements.

 - Web Service – units of software that run in a network.
 Typically written to handle a specific business process.
 Web services can be strung together in multiple ways and used by different applications to create desired functionality.